 So, I’ve been rolling up my sleeves to scout out the best, safe tick repellents for kids.
 Because yes to kids playing outside all day — but a massive no to any associated parental anxiety.

-What ingredients to look for, and what to avoid
+What ingredients to look for in a tick repellant, and what to avoid

 For those of us worried about exposing our kids to too much DEET, here’s the good news: Across the board, experts seem to agree DEET is a great mosquito repellent, but an average tick repellent.